Why People Love Chanhassen, Minnesota

 From 2004 through 2009, local property taxes decreased as property values increased overall, a nice draw for new residents.
 Unemployment has remained lower than the national average (3.5% compared to 5.2% in June 2017), indicating a need for new workers to move into town.
 Chanhassen has ample room to expand its population within its 24-mile radius.

-Chanhassen is located near Eden Prairie, a famously strong local economy in Minnesota.
+Chanhassen is located near Minneapolis and Eden Prairie, a famously strong local economy in Minnesota.

-This town among sugar maple forests was a small farming community from before the Civil War to 1960, when it began to grow significantly with a shopping mall and an influx of residents, as larger cities lost residents from their inner cities.
+This town among sugar maple forests was a small farming community from before the Civil War to 1960, when it began to grow significantly with a shopping mall and an influx of residents, as larger cities lost residents from their urban center cities.

 Native American land ownership ended here in 1853 and additional white settlers moved in after a wave of German immigrants arrived.